shervinea/cheatsheet-translation/ru/cs-230-recurrent-neural-networks.md

 **83. Remark: a brevity penalty may be applied to short predicted translations to prevent an artificially inflated bleu score.**

-&#10230; Remark: a brevity penalty may be applied to short predicted translations to prevent an artificially inflated bleu score.
+&#10230; Примечание: a brevity penalty may be applied to short predicted translations to prevent an artificially inflated bleu score.

 <br>